 95. Figure 8 shows the climate change vulnerability map of the ecosystems of each of the prioritized sites, which was constructed in the framework of the ecosystem vulnerability study that was part of the formulation of this concept note.
-Vulnerability is the result of the analysis of exposure to sea level rise, risk of pluvial flooding and erosion, the presence of non-climatic hazards as aggravating factors for the condition of the ecosystems: in aggravated condition, with low adaptive capacity and exposed to climate change (red color); 2.
+Vulnerability is the result of the analysis of exposure to sea level rise, risk of pluvial flooding and erosion, the presence of non-climatic hazards as aggravating factors for the condition of the ecosystems and the adaptive capacities.
+The vulnerability categories correspond to: 1.
+Highly Vulnerable Ecosystems: in aggravated condition, with low adaptive capacity and exposed to climate change (red color); 2.
 Adaptive